jlhapp/Basic_Mapping/README.md

 Use plot() function to view the map.
 The plot() function will display the shapefile with no background.
 If a background map is needed, use ggmap or leaflet.  **Code for readOGR and plot are found in the ["Shapefiles.R"][18] script.

 If you want to put shapefiles over imagery quickly, use ggmap and RgoogleMaps packages.
 First geocode the center of the map using geocode() function.
-Then use get_map() function.  **Code is found in the "csv.R" script.
+Then use get_map() function.  **Code is found in the ["csv.R"][20] script.

 *CLIP TWO SHAPEFILE LAYERS*